lvillani/ansible-tools/README.md

 This is a set of wrappers around the `ansible`, `ansible-playbook` and `ansible-vault` commands which integrate with the system keyring to retrieve the vault password.

-It should work on both Linux and OS X.
+It should work on both Linux and macOS.

 # Installation

-If you are on OS X and have Homebrew's Python:
+If you are on macOS and have Homebrew's Python:

     pip install ansible-tools